openyou/openyou.org/_posts/2011-04-18-fitbit-and-security-or-lack-thereof.markdown

 engineering medical hardware.
 It's not financial information, it's not important health information, so why should it be locked down?

-While this may seem like a rather light issue ('oh no someone stole my steps!'), the implications can get pretty staggering depending on how far out we want to cast the timeline.
-First off, one of the major points of the QS movement right now seems to be synergy between information stores.
+While this may seem like a rather light issue (other than the password in the clear thing, which is 100% inexcusable), with common thought being 'woo, someone stole my steps!', the implications can get pretty staggering depending on how far out we want to cast the timeline, especially in relation to device popularity.

+First off, one of the major marketing points of QS hardware right now seems to be synergy between information stores.
 Fitbit can now instantly upload a user's data to DailyBurn, Google Health, and other sites that the user links to it.
 This is considered a value-add for health hardware, since users may have been keeping information elsewhere before whatever device they're using existed.
 This also means that if I have write access to one account via the methods described above, I have write access to many accounts via account bonding across sites, assume the user has created those bonds.

 To crank the paranoia level another notch, the amount of device companies I've talked to that are also looking at linking to health